South America

 Why are these industries grouped together?

-These industries are grouped together because they reveal how South American markets work beyond headline growth or single-country narratives.
-They show whether resources, infrastructure, production systems, regulation and commercial demand can become real market execution.
+These industries are grouped together because they show how South American markets work through resources, infrastructure, production systems, regulation, logistics and commercial demand.
+They help explain sector reality beyond broad regional headlines.

 Which countries are covered by the industry pages?

 The industry pages focus mainly on Argentina, Brazil, Paraguay, Uruguay and Chile.
-The weight of each country differs by sector.
-Brazil dominates several industrial and consumer markets, Argentina is central for energy, lithium and selected manufacturing, Paraguay matters through logistics and energy-to-compute questions, Uruguay through stability and export systems, and Chile through mining, digital, forestry and Pacific-facing market logic.
+The weight of each country differs by sector: Brazil for scale, Argentina for energy and lithium, Paraguay for logistics and energy-to-compute, Uruguay for stability and exports, and Chile for mining, SaaS and Pacific-facing market logic.

 How should the industry pages be used?

-The industry pages should be used as entry points into Econosur’s sector analysis.
+The industry pages should be used as entry points into Econosur sector context.
 Each page connects a broad industry theme with country roles, related insights, source-based proof points and adjacent sectors.

 How does Econosur analyze industries?